codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 max-width="90%"
 %}

-1. The first step runs `npm install` and downloads all libraries in `node_modules`
+1. The first step runs `npm install` and downloads all libraries in `node_modules`.
 1. The second step runs `npm test`.
-The folder `node_modules` is still present from the previous step
+The folder `node_modules` is still present from the previous step.

 Example 2